The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Methodology

 \subsubsection{Validation and Testing Datasets}

-The validation and test datasets are private and consist of 574 fat-suppressed DCE-MRI examinations collected from three European clinical centers: Medical University of Gdansk (GUMED, Poland; 30 cases), Kauno Klinikos (KAUNO, Lithuania; 232 cases), and Hospital Clínic Barcelona (HCB, Spain; 312 cases).
+The validation and test datasets are private and consist of 574 fat-suppressed DCE-MRI examinations collected from three European clinical centers: Medical University of Gdansk (GUM, Poland; 30 cases), Kauno Klinikos (KAU, Lithuania; 232 cases), and Hospital Clínic Barcelona (HCB, Spain; 312 cases).

 Imaging was predominantly acquired in the axial plane (98.8\%), with a small proportion in the sagittal plane (1.2\%).
 Scans were obtained using 1.5T (59.2\%) and 3T (40.8\%) systems across multiple vendors, including Siemens (26.7\%), GE (37.6\%), and Philips (35.7\%).